-Instructional Strategist I: Mild and Moderate Elementary Endorsement
+Instructional Strategist I: Mild and Moderate Elementary Endorsement (Special Education)

 Requires completion of the elementary education major.
 This endorsement authorizes instruction in all Elementary mild and moderate instructional special education programs.

 (3 credits) This course provides an overview of the history of special education up to and including present day trends and practices in education students with exceptionalities.
 Various areas of exceptionality are explored, including ways to support students with diverse learning and behavioral needs in inclusionary environments.
 Note: This course includes a field experience.
 Students must earn a C- or better in order to fulfill program requirements for elementary licensure.